 I had a look online at Wearing’s series (some of the pictures can be found in her agent’s website, albeit not in order) in which she impersonates various members of her family as well as other artists to which she feels particularly connected.
-I was particularly intrigued by the technique she uses to produce these portraits, not being very clear at first if they were full re-enactments of the original images, with Wearing going into full make up, or simply shot through a paper mask made out of the original photograph, with the eyes cut-out to show Wearing’s.
-Reading about and investigating about some of the images, I came to the conclusion that at least some of them, if not all, were full recreations of an original image, or an idea coming from an original image.
+I was intrigued by the technique she uses to produce these portraits, not being very clear at first if they were full re-enactments of the original images, with Wearing going into full make up, or simply shot through a paper mask made out of the original photograph, with the eyes cut-out to show Wearing’s.
+After reading about and investigating some of the images, I came to the conclusion that at least some of them, if not all, were full recreations of an original image, or an idea coming from an original image.
 In “Me as Cahun Holding a Mask of My Face” (link), for instance, there is no such an image from Claude Cahun (although this comes close enough), which means that Wearing impersonated Cahun in full for the image.
-The series includes two distinct sets: one in which Wearing poses as famous artists from the past; and another one for her family members and herself, in which most people is portrayed around the same time of their lives (ie at young age: <span>late teens / early twenties) and which the artists uses to explore and recollect aspects of her life and family’s life that she did not pay much attention to or knew little about (see for example, comments made in this interview about she rediscovering aspects of her mother’s early life, or reflecting on her life as a teenager).
+The series includes two distinct sets: one in which Wearing poses as famous artists from the past; and another one for her family members and herself, in which most people is portrayed around the same time of their lives (ie at young age: late teens / early twenties) and which the artists uses to explore and recollect aspects of her life and family’s life that she did not pay much attention to or knew little about (see for example, comments made in this interview about she rediscovering aspects of her mother’s early life, or reflecting on her life as a teenager).
 Aside from my curiosity about the technical aspects of the work, the family mask series looks to me like an attempt to create a flattened genealogical chart, in which we can see and explore generational gaps perhaps in a more clear way by virtue of the fact that everybody is taken around the same period of their lives (with few exceptions, such as in the case of Wearing’s grandparents, due to the fact she could not find images of them as youngsters).
 We can then see how the formalism of Wearing’s parents portraits (as mother Jean Gregory, as father Brian Wearing – perhaps taken around the same time as the image of her maternal grandfather used for the series) contrasts with the casual or more lively looks assumed by the portraits of her siblings.
 It is also interesting the choice of portraits to recreate herself as a teenager (see here and here), as she does look very serious, as if she was an older, more mature person.
 She mentions in the previously quoted interview that she remembers being a “tougher, vain even” person at that time.
-The series is a personal exploration, but it could have general relevance in a much as we feel connected to the idea that our present may be determined not only by our past, but also by the influences that others close to us may have exercised on us, and I think this series tries to highlight the fact that we often ignore or know little about the latter, even if the source of that influence (eg our immediate family) is close to us.
-At a grander level I feel the series is about how we often overlook what surrounds us (family, work, friends) because it is familiar and present everyday routinely, but in reality greatly determines how the live our lives.
+The series is a personal exploration, but it could have general relevance in a much as we feel connected to the idea that our present may be determined not only by our past, but also by the influences that others may have exercised on us, and I think this series tries to highlight the fact that we often ignore or know little about the latter, even if the source of that influence (eg our immediate family, friends, co-workers) is close to us.

 (1) Maureen Paley | Gillian Wearing.
 2018.
 Maureen Paley | Gillian Wearing.
 [ONLINE] Available at: https://www.maureenpaley.com/artists/gillian-wearing?image=1.
 [Accessed 27 January 2018].